ambiso/ambiso.github.io/content/2021-06-06-cscg-2021-secure-bank/index.md

 We can check whether the key is correct by comparing the decrypted text against the known plaintext prefix "Challenge: ".

 Voilà!
-Now we need 5000 guesses in expectation to recover the correct PIN!
+Now we need 5000 _offline_ guesses in expectation to recover the correct PIN!
+Therefore this completely breaks the security of the protocol: a PAKE should prevent an adversary from guessing offline.

 # Full Exploit